Rhonda Roland Shearer

 Rhonda Roland Shearer is an American sculptor, art historian, and journalist noted for emergency relief work following the September 11 attacks and during the COVID-19 pandemic.
-In 1998, Shearer co-founded the Art Science Research Laboratory (ASRL) with her late husband, evolutionary theorist Stephen Jay Gould.
+Forbes has described her as an expert on Dadaist art.
+In 1998, Shearer co-founded the Art Science Research Laboratory (ASRL) with evolutionary theorist Stephen Jay Gould.
 As a sculptor, she has exhibited in New York City, Los Angeles, and London, as well as other U.S. cities.
-Her work has been published in art and science journals.
+Her work has been widely published in art and science journals, such as Harvard Press's The Languages of the Brain."

 Art Science Research Laboratory

 Shearer is the director of Art Science Research Laboratory, a nonprofit based in SoHo, Manhattan.
 The organization maintains what The New York Times described as the largest private collection of historical objects and reference materials related to Marcel Duchamp available to the public.
 These resources supported work by Shearer and Gould concerning Duchamp’s readymades, including the view that his found objects, so-called, were optical experiments only later executed as replicas under Duchamp’s supervision.
+Shearer and a team of researchers undertook a systemetized audit that incorporated digital/physical models and forensic photographs to catalogue the inconsistencies within Duchamp’s own emphasis on seriality and a non‑retinal, “scientific” perspective.
+Her research shows how independent documentary studies of Fountain and other readymades have also underscored how much of the readymade discourse rests on images and reconstructions rather than extant, original mass‑products.